Flycatcher's Syndrome in

 Daily doses of drugs may take three weeks or longer before a favorable effect is reached.
 The examining specialist may recommend that the dog be treated by a veterinary behaviorist to manage the compulsive disorder by behavior modification, such as counter-conditioning and positive reinforcement.
 Also, it is reported that high protein diets tend to worsen compulsive disorders, although the reduction of meat or other protein content may result in only temporary improvement.

-In a November 2012 study, a team of Canadian researchers studied seven fly-biting dogs and found that they were suffering from gastrointestinal disorders, including eosinophilic and lymphoplasmacytic infiltration of the stomach and small bowel, delayed gastric emptying, and gastroeosophageal reflux.
-In this study, the researchers treated the gastrointestinal (GI) diseases and observed complete resolution of the fly-biting in five of six of the seven dogs.
-The seventh dog was diagnosed with Chiari-like malformation and responded temporarily to pain management.
-The researchers concluded that, "that fly biting behaviour may be caused by an underlying medical disorder, GI disease being the most common.
-Resolution of this behaviour is possible following specific treatment of the underlying medical condition."
-While the report does not mention the breeds of the seven fly-catching dogs, it appears that some of them may have been cavaliers.
+In a November 2012 study, a team of Canadian researchers studied seven fly-biting dogs, including two cavaliers, and found that they were suffering from gastrointestinal disorders, including eosinophilic and lymphoplasmacytic infiltration of the stomach and small bowel, delayed gastric emptying, and gastroeosophageal reflux.
+In this study, the researchers treated the gastrointestinal (GI) diseases and observed complete resolution of the fly-biting in five (including a cavalier) of six of the seven dogs.
+The seventh dog (the other cavalier) was diagnosed with Chiari-like malformation and responded temporarily to pain management.
+The researchers concluded that:

 "Many gastrointestinal disorders were found in FB [fly-biting] dogs which included eosinophilic and lymphoplasmacytic infiltration of the stomach and small bowel, delayed gastric emptying and gastroeosophageal reflux.
 Complete resolution of the FB was observed in 5/6 dogs diagnosed and specifically treated for the underlying gastrointestinal (GI) disease.
 One dog was diagnosed with Chiari malformation and responded temporarily to pain management.
 In conclusion, this prospective case series indicates that fly biting behaviour may be caused by an underlying medical disorder, GI disease being the most common.
 Resolution of this behaviour is possible following specific treatment of the underlying medical condition."